zestia/ember-select-box/README.md

 Select box solutions are rarely perfect for what you want.

-They come with a myriad of options to configure every possible situation, and they make too many assumptions about how your select-box behaves.
+They come with a myriad of options to configure every possible situation, and they make too many assumptions about how your select-box should behave.

 This addon does less, and gives you the primitives to easily _compose your own_.